 The quotation from Scripture that is offered to help us on our journey this month is a prayer.
 It is a verse taken from Psalm 145.
-The Psalms are compositions which reflect the individual and collective religious experience of the people of Israel during their historical journey as they faced the challenges of daily life.
-Prayer expressed as poetry rises up to the Lord as lament, supplication, thanksgiving and praise.
-This encompasses a range of emotions and attitudes that men and women experience during their lifetime in their relationship with the living God.
+The Psalms are compositions which reflect the individual and collective religious experience of the people of Israel in their historic journey and the uncertainties of their existence.

+Prayer in the form of poetry rises up to the Lord as lament, supplication, thanksgiving and praise.
+Within this breath lies the whole range of emotions and attitudes with which people express their lives and their relationship with the living God.

 The underlying theme of Psalm 145 is the kingship of God.
-The psalmist, based on his personal experience, acclaims God's greatness: 'Great is the Lord, and greatly to be praised;' (v.
-3); he magnifies his goodness and the universality of his love: 'The Lord is good to all, and his compassion is over all that he has made.' (v.
-9); he acknowledges his faithfulness: 'The Lord is faithful in all his words, and gracious in all his deeds.' (v.
-13b), and he even goes so far as to involve every living thing in a cosmic song: 'All flesh will bless his holy name forever and ever' (v.21).
+Based on his personal experience, the psalmist acclaims God's greatness: 'Great is the Lord, and greatly to be praised' (v.
+3); he glorifies his goodness and the universality of his love: 'The Lord is good to all, and his compassion is over all that he has made' (v.9); he acknowledges his faithfulness: 'The Lord is faithful in all his words, and gracious in all his deeds' (v.13b), and he even goes so far as to involve every living being in a cosmic song: 'All flesh will bless his holy name forever and ever' (v.21).